jlchan/jlchan.github.io/_pages/research.md

 author_profile: true
 ---

 Our research focuses primarily on high order numerical methods for both linear and nonlinear hyperbolic partial differential equations (PDEs) which are provably reliable and efficient.
-A significant advantage of high order methods for time-dependent hyperbolic PDEs is their low numerical dispersion and dissipation compared to low order methods, which allows for the high-fidelity propagation of waves, vortices, and subgrid features over long time and length scales.
+An advantage of high order methods for time-dependent hyperbolic PDEs is their low numerical dispersion and dissipation compared to low order methods, which allows for the high-fidelity propagation of waves, vortices, and subgrid features over long time and length scales.

 Most of our work falls into three main areas:
 - [Computational fluid dynamics](#entropy-stable-methods-for-nonlinear-conservation-laws)